Terms of Business

 Monthly Premium using Third Party Instalment Facilities

-Where your policy is paid via PCL and you choose to renew your cover (or we renew your cover pursuant to section “Policy Renewal” of this agreement), we will again continue to pass your details to PCL.
+Where Your policy is paid via our third party finance supplier and You choose to renew Your cover (or We renew Your cover pursuant to section “Policy Renewal” of this agreement), We will again continue to pass Your details to them.

-If any Direct Debit or other payment due in respect of the credit agreement you enter into with PCL to pay premiums is not met when presented for payment, or if you end the agreement with PCL, or if you do not enter into a credit agreement with PCL we will be informed of this by PCL.
-If you do not make other arrangements with us or PCL to pay your insurance premiums, you acknowledge and agree that we may instruct on your behalf any relevant insurer to cancel the insurance.
-The duration of our policies are fixed and you must therefore continue with the instalment payments for the duration of the policy.
+If any Direct Debit or other payment due in respect of the credit agreement You enter into with Our third party finance supplier to pay premiums is not met when presented for payment, or if You end the agreement with them, or if You do not enter into a credit agreement with them We will be informed of this by them.
+If You do not make other arrangements with Us or our third party finance supplier to pay Your insurance premiums, You acknowledge and agree that We may instruct on Your behalf any relevant insurer to cancel the insurance.

-In assessing your application for credit, PCL will search the public information that a credit reference agency holds about you.
-The credit reference agency will add details of the search and your application to their record about you whether or not your application proceeds.
-This and other information about you may be used to make credit decisions about you and undertake checks for the prevention and detection of money laundering.
+In assessing Your application for credit, Our third party finance supplier will search the public information that a credit reference agency holds about You.
+The credit reference agency will add details of the search and Your application to their record about You whether or not Your application proceeds.
+This and other information about You may be used to make credit decisions about You and undertake checks for the prevention and detection of money laundering.

-If your application for credit is accepted, PCL will send you a welcome pack detailing their full terms and conditions and commence collection of instalments.
-A credit agreement will be included for you to sign and return.
-PCL may begin collecting your Direct Debits before you return your signed credit agreement to pay for any insurance cover you are receiving.
-If you have any questions about your instalments, contact PCL on +44(0) 344 736 9836.
+If Your application for credit is accepted, they will send You a welcome pack detailing their full terms and conditions and commence collection of instalments.
+A credit agreement will be included for You to sign and return.
+They may begin collecting Your Direct Debits before You return Your signed credit agreement to pay for any insurance cover You are receiving.

-On renewal of your insurance policy we will continue to pass your details to PCL unless you instruct us otherwise.
+On renewal of Your insurance policy We will continue to pass Your details to them unless You instruct Us otherwise.
 Please read carefully the pre-contractual explanations and the information regarding the cost of credit (including any representative examples).
-Together they provide important information in relation to the credit facility available from PCL.
+Together they provide important information in relation to the credit facility available.

-To use PCL’s facility you must be resident in the UK, aged 18 years or over and hold a bank or building society account which can support Direct Debit payments.
+To use our third party finance supplier’s facility You must be resident in the UK, aged 18 years or over and hold a bank or building society account which can support Direct Debit payments.
 Credit is available subject to status.

 The total charge shown on the insurance schedule contains a number of separate elements making up the charge.
-It includes our arrangement and administration fee of .
-This covers our expenses, for example those incurred in agreeing terms with the insurer, setting up the policy, sending your policy documents, , negotiating and distributing any promotional products.
-This arrangement and administration fee may vary according to the policy period, policy type and any optional additions to your cover.
-The total charge also includes an insurance premium of which is stated net of any introductory or promotional discounts and insurance premium tax (IPT) of .
-The insurer of your policy may also pay us commission.
+It includes Our arrangement and administration fee.
+This covers Our expenses, for example those incurred in agreeing terms with the insurer, setting up the policy, sending your policy documents, negotiating and distributing any promotional products.
+This arrangement and administration fee may vary according to the policy period, policy type and any optional additions to Your cover.
+The total charge also includes an insurance premium which is stated net of any introductory or promotional discounts and insurance premium tax (IPT).
+The insurer of Your policy may also pay Us commission.
 Mid term changes may attract an administration fee of up to £30 per transaction.
 Cancellations mid term, may attract an administration fee of up to £30 per policy.
 Failed payments for premiums collected by Direct Debit may attract a failed payment fee of up to £15 per attempt where the payment is refused by your bank or building society.